GentleWizard/Readme-Template/README.md

 ## License

-Information about the license of the project.
+This project is released under a specific license.
+Please refer to the LICENSE file included in the project for the terms and conditions of the license.